robNice/OMV-Service-Dashboard/CONFIG_README.md

 The `/config` directory contains **optional user overrides** for the OMV Service Dashboard.

+To make things easier, copy the directory `config-example` to  your `/config` directory and customize it to your needs.

 All files in this directory are **read at runtime** and **override the built-in defaults** shipped with the application.
 Nothing in `/config` is required – if a file is missing, the application falls back to its internal defaults.